 The order of default files processed is

-- All role files in order (see Roles)
+- All tag files in order (see Tags)

 Remember that later processed files override values in earlier files.

-NOTE: The domain targets aren’t strict.
+- The domain targets aren’t strict.
 You could put reachable targets in DOMAIN_ONE.defaults.hcl that aren’t actually in the domain.
-When getting the configuration files, it looks at the domain the target says it is in (using
+When getting the configuration files, it looks at the server’s domain (using